harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-windows-disk-stress.md

   - /docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware-windows-disk-stress
 ---

-VMware Windows Disk Stress applies stress on the disk resources on Windows OS based VMware VM.
-- It checks the performance of the application running on the VMware Windows VMs under disk stress conditions.
+VMware Windows disk stress applies stress on the disk resources on Windows OS based VMware VM.
+It checks the performance of the application running on the VMware Windows VMs under disk stress conditions.

 ![VMware Windows Disk Stress](./static/images/vmware-windows-disk-stress.png)

 ## Use cases
+VMware Windows disk stress

-- VMware Windows Disk Stress determines the resilience of an application when stress is applied on the disk resources of a VMware Windows virtual machine.
+- Determines the resilience of an application when stress is applied on the disk resources of a VMware Windows virtual machine.
-- VMware Windows Disk Stress simulates the situation of high disk usage for processes running on the application, which degrades their performance.
+- Simulates the situation of high disk usage for processes running on the application, which degrades their performance.
-- It also helps verify the application's ability to handle disk failures and its failover mechanisms.
+- Helps verify the application's ability to handle disk failures and its failover mechanisms.

 ### Prerequisites
 - Kubernetes > 1.16 is required to execute this fault.